Last reviewed on 3rd September 2023 by Martin Alexander (Mortgage Advisor)

 Getting a bridging loan with bad credit is typically easier than getting other forms of finance with a poor credit history.
-For instance, you may struggle to get a mortgage with bad credit but may be approved for a bridging loan.
+For instance, if you’re struggling to get a mortgage with bad credit, a bridging loan could be a suitable alternative.

 If you’ve already been declined a mortgage or even a credit card, you may still be eligible for a bridging loan.
 The primary purpose of your credit file is to give lenders an indication of your borrowing conduct.
 Of course, a poor credit score doesn’t give you the best chance of approval but it’s still possible.